pnnl/interflow/docs/_sources/public_water_sector.rst.txt

 Energy Services
 -----------------------------

 The public water supply sector is assumed to have an efficiency level of 65%, following the assumption made in Greenberg et al. [4].
-Therefore, 65% of all energy demand by the public water suppy sector is assumed to go to energy services.
+Therefore, 65% of all energy demand by the public water supply sector is assumed to go to energy services.

 Rejected Energy
 -----------------------------